 Send your request to cancel to Student Administration with the subject: 'Cancellation of U.S. Loan'.

 After your loan has been disbursed you have 120 days to return the money without incurring any interest charges.
 You can find out how and where to return the money from your loan servicer.
 Loan servicer contact information is available from the Federal Student Aid website.

 What happens if I want to withdraw from my programme?

-You must inform Registry Services immediately if you decide to withdraw from your programme.
+You must inform Registry Services immediately if you decide to withdraw by completing a Student Withdrawal Form.